Creative

 Step 7.

-First, I used an off white colour first and completely covered them.
-Then using a watered down (50/50 water and paint) taupe colour, I brushed loose but broad strokes all over – I wanted them to look hand-painted and natural!
-I finished with a darker taupe colour over the off white to add more texture and sealed with spray laquer in a gloss finish.
+Use an off-white colour first and completely cover the surfaces.
+Then using a watered down (50/50 water and paint) taupe colour, brush loose but broad strokes all over.
+Finish with a darker taupe colour over the off-white to add more texture.
+Seal with spray lacquer in a gloss finish.

 Step 8.